 The Hall of Justice is a recording studio owned by Chris Walla, located in Seattle’s Fremont neighborhood, established in 2000 and completely rebuilt in 2010.
-Recent clients include Ratboys, Pool Kids, Alvvays, Great Grandpa, Noah Gundersen, Pinegrove, Deep Sea Diver, Pedro The Lion, Minus The Bear, Cataldo, Gotye, Lo Moon, Paper Kites, Death Cab for Cutie, Special Explosion, S, The Thermals, Cumulus, and Your Heart Breaks.
-Regular producers include Phil Ek, Mike Davis, Cam Nicklaus, Sam Bell, Don Gunn, Jackson Long, Francois Tetaz, Andy Park, Sam Rosson, and Dylan Wall.
-Clients from further back include The Postal Service, Nada Surf, The Long Winters, and The Decemberists.
+Recent clients include Ratboys, Pool Kids, Alvvays, Great Grandpa, Noah Gundersen, Pinegrove, Deep Sea Diver, Pedro The Lion, Minus The Bear, Gotye, Lo Moon, Paper Kites, Special Explosion, S, The Thermals, Cumulus, and Your Heart Breaks.
+Regular producers include Phil Ek, Mike Davis, Andy D. Park, Sam Rosson, Cam Nicklaus, Don Gunn, Francois Tetaz, and Dylan Wall.
+Clients from further back include Death Cab for Cutie, The Postal Service, Nada Surf, The Long Winters, and The Decemberists.

 The studio was designed to be fluid and flexible: it only takes minutes to move seamlessly from a world-class screenless analog workflow to the DAW.
 The tape machines are calibrated and work correctly, the tape stock is new, the console is meticulously maintained, and everything is labeled correctly.
 If it’s in the rack, it works.

 Contact us and we’ll get your session on the calendar.